Determinantal representations of singular hypersurfaces in P^n: Symmetric s

 \section{Symmetric \dr s}

-Here we consider {\em symmetric} local/global \dr s, i.e. \beq \cM=\cM^T\in Mat(d\times d,R)\quad \text{ for }R=\cOn\quad \text{ or }R=|\cO_{\mP^n}(1)| \eeq In this case the local/global symmetric equivalence is: $\cM\stackrel{s}{\sim}A\cM A^T$, for $A$- (locally) invertible matrices with entries in $\cOn$ or with constant entries.
+Here we consider {\em symmetric} local/global \dr s, i.e. \beq \cM=\cM^T\in Mat(d\times d,R)\quad \text{ for }R=\cOn\quad \text{ or }R=|\cO_{\P^n}(1)| \eeq In this case the local/global symmetric equivalence is: $\cM\stackrel{s}{\sim}A\cM A^T$, for $A$- (locally) invertible matrices with entries in $\cOn$ or with constant entries.

 As in the ordinary case (property \ref{Thm Localiz Chip off Unity}) the symmetric reduction of \dr s exists.
 Choose the local coordinates $(x_1,..,x_n)$ on $(\k^n,0)$. \bpro 1.
 Any symmetric matrix $\cM\in Mat(d\times d,\cOn)$ is symmetrically equivalent to $\one\oplus\cN$, where $\cN=\cN^T$ and $\cN|_{(0,0)}=\zero$.
 The symmetrically reduced matrix, i.e. $\cN$, is unique up to the local symmetric equivalence. \\2.
-Any local symmetric \dr\ with rational entries is a symmetric reduction of some global symmetric \dr. If $\cM_1\stackrel{s}{\sim}\cM_2$ locally and $\cM_1$ is the reduction of $\cM_{global}=\cM^T_{global}$ then $\cM_2$ is also reduction of $\cM_{global}$. \epro \bpr {\bf 1.} (For a part of this statement see also \cite[Lemma 1.7]{Piontkowski2006}.)
+Any local symmetric \dr\ with rational entries is a symmetric reduction of some global symmetric \dr. If $\cM_1\stackrel{s}{\sim}\cM_2$ locally and $\cM_1$ is the reduction of $\cM_{global}=\cM^T_{global}$ then $\cM_2$ is also the symmetric reduction of $\cM_{global}$. \epro \bpr {\bf 1.} (For a part of this statement see also \cite[Lemma 1.7]{Piontkowski2006}.)
 Let $\cM\to A\cM A^T$ be a transformation diagonalizing $jet_0\cM$.
-By further symmetric scaling and permutation of the rows/columns can assume $jet_0(A\cM A^T)=\one\oplus\zero$.
+By further symmetric scaling and permutation of the rows/columns one can assume $jet_0(A\cM A^T)=\one\oplus\zero$.
 Now, in the transformed matrix $A\cM A^T$ kill all the non-constant entries of the first row/column.
-This is done symmetrically and decomposes $\cM$ as $\one\oplus N_1$, where $N_1=N^T_1$.
-Do the same for $N_1$ etc. Uniqueness of the localization is proved as in the property \ref{Thm Localiz Chip off Unity}. \\ \\{\bf 2.} Given $\cM=\cM^T$ with polynomial entries we should find $\cN=\cN^T$, whose entries are polynomials of degree at most one, such that $\cN\stackrel{s}{\sim}\one\oplus\cM$.
+This is done symmetrically and decomposes $\cM$ as $\one_{1\times1}\oplus N_1$, where $N_1=N^T_1$.
+Do the same for $N_1$ etc. Uniqueness of the localization is proved as in the property \ref{Thm Localiz Chip off Unity}. \\ \\{\bf 2.} Let $\cM$ have rational entries, let $g$ be the product of the denominators in all the entries of $\cM$.
+Then $g$ is invertible at the origin and $(g\one)\cM(g\one)$ has polynomial entries.